cesc1989/apuntes/Luna/Backend/Upgrade to Rails 7.0.4 - Notes.md

 ```

 Because Zeitwerk changed the way code is loaded and as [Xavier Noira said](https://stackoverflow.com/a/73463720/1407371):
-> This is unrelated to Zeitwerk, autoloading from initializers was just wrong conceptually regardless of the autoloader.
+> This is unrelated to Zeitwerk, ==autoloading from initializers was just wrong conceptually regardless of the autoloader==.